Eureka: Smart Variant Grouping

 Prev Next

 Most ecommerce product catalogs contain various products with different SKUs called variants.
-Depending on the industry, a variant of a product means different packaging, color, and size versions of the same product.
-The display of product types in search results might vary depending on variable product attributes and business objectives.
+Depending on the industry, a product variant can mean different packaging, colors, or sizes of the same product.
+The display of product types in search results may vary based on product attributes and business objectives.
 Displaying variants in search results might prevent other products from being discovered.
 That's why sometimes eliminating variants becomes the best choice.
-On the other hand, if only one variant is shown in the search results, it is crucial to determine which variant to display, and selecting the best one is essential.
+On the other hand, if only one variant appears in the search results, it is crucial to determine which variant to display, as selecting the best one is essential.

 This article covers the answers to the questions below: